 About Pamela Wasabi

-Pamela Wasabi is an author, poet, radio host, transformational coach and an entrepreneur.
-She’s a mother, an Oracle Card reader, and a lover of life!
+Pamela Wasabi is an author, poet, radio host, and an entrepreneur.
+She’s a mother and a lover of life!

 Her background stretches from the whereabouts of the psychology of eating, integrative nutrition, eastern philosophy, to plant-based food artistry.